Mary Gordon (writer): Prizes and awards

+She won the Janet Heidinger Kafka Prize in 1978 for her debut novel, Final Payments, and in 1981 for her second novel, The Company of Women.

 In 1993, Gordon received a Guggenheim Fellowship.
 Her other awards include a Lila Wallace–Reader's Digest Writers' Award, an O. Henry Award, and Academy Award for Literature from the American Academy of Arts and Letters.

 The Stories of Mary Gordon won The Story Prize in 2007.
 In March 2008, Governor Eliot Spitzer named Mary Gordon the official New York State Author and gave her the Edith Wharton Citation of Merit for Fiction.
 In 2010 she was inducted as a member of the inaugural class of the New York Writers Hall of Fame.